 Thesis projects may straddle multiple areas given that these areas are broadly defined and overlapping.

 Biomedical Engineering at Rutgers University was initially established in 1965 as a track within electrical engineering, offering M.S. degrees with a BME emphasis.
 In 1986, the Department of Biomedical Engineering was formerly chartered as an independent entity within the School of Engineering with granting rights for M.S. and Ph.D. degrees.
 A third degree, master's of engineering (M.Eng), was approved in June 2012 in BME.
 The department developed its graduate program in collaboration with RWJ/UMDNJ to provide a strong foundation in biomedical and clinical sciences along with rigorous engineering training.
 Effective July 1, 2013, UMDNJ merged with Rutgers and became RBHS (Rutgers Biomedical and Health Sciences).
 An online ME degree is now offered in BME, one of the very few online BME programs in the nation.
+Effective in July 2017, the Graduate School of Biomedical Sciences (old UMDNJ) and the Graduate School of New Brunswick (GSNB-Rutgers) have merged and created the School of Graduate Studies (SGS).

 BME includes over 75 faculty from Rutgers science and engineering, Robert Wood Johnson, other academic institutions in the area as well as local industry contacts.